Nolan Gorman Player Props: Cardinals vs. Giants

 Giants Pitching Rankings

-- The Giants' 4.03 team ERA ranks 10th across all MLB pitching staffs.
+- The Giants have a 4.01 team ERA that ranks 10th across all league pitching staffs.

-- Giants pitchers combine to rank 11th in baseball in home runs given up (69 total, 1.1 per game).
+- The Giants rank 12th in baseball in home runs given up (71 total, 1.1 per game).

-- The right-hander's last time out came on Thursday against the Colorado Rockies, when he went 5 1/3 innings, surrendering four earned runs while giving up eight hits.
+- In his last time out on Thursday against the Colorado Rockies, the righty tossed five innings, giving up four earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.